aws-samples/amazon-eks-cdk-blue-green-cicd/README.md

 cd amazon-eks-cicd-codebuild-eks-alb-bg
 ```

-For this workshop, we are using CDK version 1.30.
+Note: For this workshop, we are using CDK version 1.30.
 If using the latest CDK version using "npm install -g aws-cdk" (without a version specification) then you would need to modify the EKS construct to include version number too.

 ```bash